 Children who are born with Pendred syndrome may begin to lose their hearing at birth or by the time they are three years old.
 Usually, their hearing will worsen over time.
-The loss of hearing often happens suddenly, although sometimes some hearing will be restored afterwards.
+The loss of hearing often happens suddenly, although some individuals will later regain some hearing.
 Eventually, some children with Pendred syndrome become totally deaf.

 Almost all children with Pendred syndrome have bilateral hearing loss, which means hearing loss in both ears, although one ear may have more hearing loss than the other.

 Childhood hearing loss has many causes.
-In the United States, researchers believe that 50–60 percent of cases are due to genetic causes, and 40–50 percent of cases result from environmental causes.
+Researchers believe that in the United States 50 to 60 percent of cases are due to genetic causes, and 40 to 50 percent of cases result from environmental causes.
 Health care professionals use different clues, such as when the hearing loss begins and whether there are anatomical differences in the ears, to help determine whether a child has Pendred syndrome or some other type of progressive deafness.

 How does Pendred syndrome affect other parts of the body?

 Pendred syndrome can make the thyroid gland grow larger.
 An enlarged thyroid gland is called a goiter.
 The thyroid is a small, butterfly-shaped gland in the front of the neck, just above the collarbones.
 The thyroid plays a major role in how the body uses energy from food.
 In children, the thyroid is important for normal growth and development.
 Children with Pendred syndrome, however, rarely have problems growing and developing properly even if their thyroid is affected.
 Their levels of thyroid hormones are usually normal.